JennyCNS/temporal-variation-eurytemora/Scripts/overall-steps-analysis.md

   filter(af_difference < 0)

-#so here I go back to af2 and fetch the chroms that were decreasing from start to end in 2009
+#so here I go back to af2 and fetch the chroms that were increasing from start to end in 2009
 filtered_positive_2009 <- af2 %>%
   filter(chrom %in% positive2009$chrom)